 - Students who have passing scores on the old Algebra I or English 10 HSA exams may continue to use these scores (combined scores) to offset a lower failing score in Government.

-Students who earned passing scores on any of the old HSA exams were permitted last year to continue to use the combined score options to offset a lower failing score in Government.
+- Students who earned passing scores on any of the old HSA exams may continue to use the combined score options to offset a lower failing score in Government.

-Students are permitted to use the Government Bridge Program to meet graduation assessment requirements.
+- Students may use the Government Bridge Program to meet graduation assessment requirements.
 Maryland’s Bridge Program is an alternative for some students who are unable to pass the exams despite receiving additional support.
 Students should discuss this option with the school counselor.

 If you have questions pertaining to your child’s graduation assessment requirements, please contact your child’s school counselor.